open-telemetry/opentelemetry.io/content/en/_index.md

     <div class="col-sm-5 offset-sm-7 card bg-transparent border-0">
       <img class="card-img-top mx-auto" src="/img/logos/opentelemetry-stacked-color.png">
       <div class="card-body">
-        <h3 class="card-title text-left">Robust and portable metrics, logs, and traces for cloud-native software.</h3>
+        <h3 class="card-title text-left">An observability framework for cloud-native software.</h3>
-        <p class="card-text text-left"><small>OpenTelemetry provides a single set of APIs, libraries, agents, and collector services to capture distributed traces and metrics from your application.
-You can analyze them using Prometheus, Jaeger, and other observability tools.</small></p>
+        <p class="card-text text-left"><small>OpenTelemetry is a collection of tools, APIs, and SDKs.
+You use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) for analysis in order to understand your software's performance and behavior.</small></p>
       </div>
     </div>
   <br/>